RoseauTechnologies/Representative_French_Power_Grids/README.md

 The `scripts/` folder contains two scripts:

+- `update_networks.py`: Updates network files located in the directory `data/networks` to the latest _Roseau Load Flow_
+  JSON format.
 - `convert_networks.py`: Downloads network files in their original format and converts them to the latest _Roseau Load Flow_ JSON format.
 - `plot_networks.py`: Plots the networks using the folium library and generates regional maps showing all networks